U.S. Highway 16A - From two miles east of Custer to Jct. S.D. Highway 36

 South 1.5 miles on Cobb Road to LH Road

-West about two miles on LH Road to Custer State Park’s Wildlife Loop Road
+West approximately two miles on LH Road to Custer State Park’s Wildlife Loop Road

-North two miles on Wildlife Loop Road back to Highway 16A
+North two miles on Wildlife Loop Road back to U.S. Highway 16A

-Motorists should note that Ritterberger Road, Cobb Road and LH Road include six miles of gravel.
-Wildlife Loop Road is two miles of asphalt with a reduced speed limit of 25 mph.
+Motorists should be aware the detour includes approximately six miles of gravel on Ritterberger Road, Cobb Road and LH Road.
+Wildlife Loop Road is paved but has a reduced speed limit of 25 mph.

 Project Photos: